-Manually inputting results
+Manually inputting results:

-Tables are updated as soon as the result is entered (i.e. before the scorecard is entered) so it is possible to input only this information shortly after the game in order to update the league tables and then input the scorecard, for example, the following day to update all of the player statistics.
+League tables are updated as soon as the result is entered (i.e. before the scorecard is entered) so it is possible to input only this information shortly after the game in order to update the league tables and then input the scorecard, for example, the following day to update all of the player statistics.

-The next page is the page where you enter your team for the game.
+The next page is the page where you confirm your team for the game.
 You can click on each position in the batting order.
 Once a position is highlighted, you can either click on a player in your squad to add them into the team sheet (the quickest way of entering players) or, if the player isn’t listed in the squad list (e.g. if they are normally a Second XI player but fill in for the First XI one weekend), you can search for players in your member database using the ‘Search for Player’ button.

 Once you have populated your team sheet, you need to select the captain and the wicketkeeper then hit ‘Save’ at the bottom of the page.
 Repeat the process for the opposition (so it’s important before leaving the ground to have the scorebook filled in with all 11 players from each team!).